ADORSYS-GIS/obg-ansible-deployment/README.md

 #### C - CMS-Standalone-Service Path Configuration

-Navigate to the root of project, and run the following command to get the current working directory path:
+Navigate to the root of the project, and run the following command to get the current working directory path:
 ```bash
 pwd
 ```